 If so, this is because your browser has cached an old version of one of our files.

-On the page where that message appears, open your Developer Console and go to the Sources tab.
-In the left panel, navigate to your plugins directory, then to:
+On the Bibblio section on you WP admin, open your Developer Console and go to the Sources tab.
+In the left panel, navigate to your admin directory, then to:

 Perform a hard refresh (Windows: Ctrl + F5, Mac: Cmd + Shift + R) and the problem disappears.
 If not, contact us!